ByBurton/StrongholdCrusaderAIV/README.md

 Even barbarians.
 I know, I know.
 The Caliph?
 The Rat?
 Yes.
 Sorry.

 Images for each aiv will be included.
+I won't fix any problems the vanilla AI has.

 Changes made: